A collection of information that answers most of the questions (I have been asked about Spanish Wells and Howard Beach House):

 TELEVISION: We installed a nice new 49″ Roku wall mounted TV in 2017.
 It has Netflix and a number of standard offerings like weather and children’s shows.
-We have a ‘basic’ cable package that gets some local networks as well.
+You can Chromecast to the TV as well.
 If you want to watch a certain sports event or something else, we can arrange to get the cable turned on as well (but sometimes it takes a couple of weeks to do that).

 TIDES: The tides in Spanish Wells are just over 6 hours apart (time between low and high tides) so that the time of each tide moves forward about 1 hour each day (ie if high tide is at 10 o’clock today, it will be at about 11 o’clock tomorrow).
 The difference between low and high tide varies during the year but is typically around 2′.
 At high tide, the sea will come close to the HBH seawall but there will still be room to walk along the beach without getting your feet wet.
 Further west, the water is right up to the seawall at high tide.
 At low tide, there is about 30-40′ of beach to play on.
 At low tide, you can easily walk out to the sandbar that is about 1/3 or a mile in front of the house.
 At high tide, it will be easier to swim part of the way.
 Tide tables can be found at this link.

 WATER: Spanish Wells got its name as a place where the Spanish stopped (in their galleons, laden with gold) to fill up with water before heading back across the Atlantic to Spain.
 In many places still, if you dig down, not too far, you will hit fresh water.
 We installed a well in the back yard that delivers wonderful fresh water.
-In early 2018, we installed several filters in series (30 micron, 10 micron, UV).
+In 2018, we installed several filters in series (30 micron, 10 micron, UV).
 The 30 micron filter does most of the work and basically removes any sand that comes through.
 The 10 micron filter just cleans things up a bit more and the UV filter zaps any bacterial.
 The initial test of the untreated water showed some bacteria (the locals say it is fine but we installed the filters anyway) The water is tested regularly (every 4-6 months) and has never shown bacteria.
 I personally have been drinking the water with no detrimental effects (my wonderful wife says that all my detriments are the results of other things!).
 Bottled water is still available.
 It is supplied by some large water bottles beside the washer/dryer.
 That system also supplies the ice maker in the refrigerator.
 If you do run out of water, you can buy 1 gallon bottles at the Food Fair or you can get the bottles refilled on 3rd street just beside Ronald’s Seafood (there is a small doorway with a sign that says ‘Chilly Gilly’ and someone will come out and fill you up).
 It costs under $3 to fill up one of the big bottles.
 There is also a house at 22nd and main street that will fill up water bottles and will also deliver/exchange water bottles called ‘Spanish Wells Choice’ They can be reached at 242.333.4704.